kehayov17/gcp-football-pipeline/README.md

 And the name for the secret for the username to ```football-api-username```
 <img width="565" alt="Screenshot 2025-05-25 at 17 51 36" src="https://github.com/user-attachments/assets/cda3c6bc-b40b-44d1-afd5-4fad41ac9958" />
+**Important**
+Make sure that the names match exatcly because we later reference these secrets in Terraform

 1.Open your Cloud Shell and clone the repo:
 ```